 - Sun Exposure: Full sun or part sun

-- When it's in Trouble: Spots, lesions and discoloration on leaves
+- Signs of a Problem: Spots, lesions and discoloration on leaves

-- When it's Thriving: Dark-green leaves and bright stalks
+- Signs of a Healthy Plant: Dark-green leaves and bright stalks

 If you prefer, you can start your chard seeds indoors four weeks before the last frost.
 You'll need to store your seed tray in a cool environment like an unheated garage, however, to ensure proper germination.
 Harden off your seedlings before moving them outside.

 If you live in the South, you may need to sow your chard seeds as early as 10 weeks before the last anticipated frost.
 Chard seeds germinate in a soil temperature around 50 degrees Fahrenheit and struggle if the soil is warmer.